 About Cynthia Klatte

 Cynthia joined the CAPS staff in the summer of 2007.
-Prior to coming to Tucson, she practiced in the state of Connecticut.
-She has worked in a variety of settings (inpatient, day treatment and outpatient) and with a wide variety of populations (people with severe mental illness, the homeless, professionals, and college students).
-Cynthia has volunteered in the past with International Friends, Inc., the Arizona Assurance Scholars Program, the Festival of Books and the Southwest Indian Art Fair.
+Prior to coming to Tucson, she practiced in the state of Connecticut in a variety of settings (inpatient, day treatment and outpatient) and with a wide variety of populations.
+Cynthia has volunteered her time with International Friends, Inc., the Arizona Assurance Scholars Program, the Festival of Books and the Southwest Indian Art Fair.

 Degree & License

 Cynthia is an Arizona State Licensed Clinical Social Worker.
 She graduated Cum Laude with a Bachelor of Arts Degree in Psychology from the University of Massachusetts at Amherst.
 She then received her Master of Social Work Degree from the University of Connecticut with a Substantive Area in Mental Health and a minor concentration in Research.
 Cynthia is a member in good standing of the National Association of Social Workers, its Arizona State Chapter and of the Academy of Certified Social Workers.
-She is also a member of the National Association of Professional Women.
+She is also a member of the National Association of Professional Women and the Association of Comprehensive Energy Psychology.

 Role at CAPS